seg-fault123/grocery_store_mad2/README.md

         * `admin/` : all vue components related to the Admin part of the frontend.
         * `customer/` : all vue components related to the Customer part of the frontend.
         * `store_manager/` : all vue components related to the Store Manager part of the frontend.
-    * `src/router/index.js` : This file has all the routing configurations that govern the url structure of the application.
+    * `src/router/index.js` : This file has all the routing configurations that govern the URL structure of the application.
     * `App.vue` : code for initializing the Vue app.
     * `main.js` : code for linking the vue app, vue store manager, and vue router.